Rome with Kids: A Complete 3 Day Itinerary

 For a first visit, we love going North – the mountains are beautiful, or you could spend some time in the amazing city of Florence (check out all these Instagrammable places in Florence!).
 Or if you’d like to see some beautiful scenery and beaches, check out this guide to Cinque Terre.
 You can’t really go wrong when traveling to Italy with kids (or kids-at-heart)!

-IF YOU LIKED THESE RECOMMENDATIONS ABOUT THINGS TO DO IN ROME WITH KIDS, YOU MIGHT LIKE THESE POSTS, TOO:
+IF YOU LIKED THIS POST ABOUT THE BEST ONE WEEK LONDON ITINERARY, YOU MIGHT LIKE THESE POSTS, TOO:

 Planning a trip to Rome with your kids?
 Pin this 3 day itinerary in Rome with kids to save for later.